* KOSPI index climbs, foreigners sell

 * For the midday report, please click

-SEOUL, Nov 15 (Reuters) - Round-up of South Korean financial markets: ** South Korea’s KOSPI stock index closed 1 percent higher on Thursday, boosted by hopes of a second meeting between U.S. President Donald Trump and North Korean leader Kim Jong Un next year to follow up the Singapore summit held in June.
-The Korean won and bond yields also rose.
+SEOUL, Jan 4 (Reuters) - Round-up of South Korean financial markets: South Korea’s KOSPI stock index closed higher on Friday as reports over Sino-U.S. trade talks boosted investor sentiment.
+The Korean won edged up, while bond yields also rose.